-We all got tested for COVID before their visit and we wore our masks and socially distanced from others during these activities, but I thought I’d share what to do in Nashville, TN during COVID.
+We all got tested for COVID before their visit and we wore our masks and were socially distanced from others during these activities, but I thought I’d share what to do in Nashville, TN during COVID.

 What to Do in Nashville TN During COVID: 5 Places to Visit